-The problem of question answering is often explained as the sequence of processes, which are the query analysis, the relevant document (or passage) retrieval, the answer candidate extraction and the answer selection.
-In this paper, we simplify it as a kind of generic search problem as follows.
+The question answering process is often seen as the sequence of the question analysis, the relevant document (or passage) retrieval, answer extraction and answer selection processes.
+In this paper, we recast these processes as a search problem.

-Question Answering (1) is the problem of finding one best answer, which is correspond to the factoid question in TREC, or subtask 1 of NTCIR Question Answering Challenge (QAC).
-Question Answering (2) is the problem of finding a set of answers exhaustively and exactly, which is correspond to the list question in TREC, or subtask 2 of NTCIR QAC.
-Actually, because the search space of question answering is vast, it adopt some approximation techniques to reduce the search space that includes searching only the small parts of the document that are relevant to the query by using document or passage retrieval engines.
+Question Answering (1) is the problem of finding a single best answer, which corresponds to the factoid question in TREC [15] and the subtask 1 in NTCIR Question Answering Challenge (QAC).
+Question Answering (2) is the problem of finding one or more answers exhaustively and exactly, which corresponds to the list question in TREC and the subtask 2 in NTCIR QAC.
+Because the search space of question answering is vast, an approximation technique is needed to limit the search space.
+We search only the document fragments that are relevant to the question.

-In the existing question answering systems, the evaluation function L tends to be constructed by combining, or using one of, following two measures.
+In existing question answering systems, the evaluation function L is constructed by one or more properties as below:

-- a.
-The measure about answer candidates - b.
-The measure about the context (surrounding text) of answer candidates
+- a. the property for each answer candidate, and - b. the property for context (surrounding text) of each answer candidate.